BrainStatsSam/SIbootstrap/README.md

 All code was run in matlab2015a.

 ### export_fig
-Figures were produced using the export_fig matlab package.
+Figures were printed to pdfs using the export_fig matlab package.
 This can be downloaded at https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig

 ## Citation <a name="dependencies"></a>